0x01g33k/0x01g33k.github.io/_posts/2021-07-31-ASCWG-2021-Qual-Round-Forensics-Challenges-Writeup.md

 published: true
 ---
-For the second year in a row I had the honor to write the DF challenges for ASCWG 2021 I've created 5 challenges for this year, some of them were solved in an unintended way, and some solved the way I designed them to be.
+For the second year in a row I had the honor to write the DF challenges for ASCWG 2021 I've created 5 challenges for this year, some of them were solved in an unintended way, and some were solved the way I designed them to be.

  <p>1st Challenge: Warmup-01</p>
  ![]({{site.baseurl}}/assets/2021-07-30%2018_39_54-Window.png)